Unbiased Carpet Buying Information for Homeowners

 Carpet manufacturers often print up new brochures that say P.E.T. and Polyester carpets are now new and improved.
 They have been saying this since the 1950's and will continue to brag about the great benefits of Polyester.
 Let me be frank...Polyester is a lousy fiber for the making of carpet.
-In fact, I think polyester is the absolute worst fiber you could ever choose if you want a carpet that will stand up to heavy foot traffic, be long-lasting, durable and resist matting and crushing of the pile!
+In fact, I think polyester is the absolute worst fiber you could ever choose if you want a carpet that will stand up to medium to heavy foot traffic, be long-lasting, durable and resist matting and crushing of the pile!

 Do not believe their claims about Polyester no matter what they say!
 Why?
 They don't stand to make as much profit from NYLON carpets.
 Polyester carpets are much cheaper to manufacture.
 Polyester carpets will mat down and look ugly in just a few short years.
 Especially in medium to heavy foot traffic applications, on stairs and down hallways.

 Sure, Home Depot and Lowe's both offer low-cost installation at $37.00 or less, but that's just for a basic install and it doesn't cover everything you likely need, so there's usually a hefty fee for the extra stuff you need beyond the "basic" installation, and then they add add on the cost of their over-priced padding.

 Consumers often select a carpet for the wrong reasons.
 A specific color, style or low price is often the determining factor behind their final selection.
 This means that you need to have knowledge about carpet fibers and construction specifications.
 Even if you have this information you need to know how to use it to your advantage.
 Learn more about Carpet Specifications